ArtifexSoftware/mupdf.js/docs/getting-started/typescript.rst

-.. _Node_How_To_Guide_TypeScript:

 Using TypeScript
 ======================================

-If you are using **TypeScript** for your development you should create a `tsconfig.json` file at the root of your project with the minimal configuration:
+If you are using **TypeScript** for your development you should create a ``tsconfig.json`` file at the root of your project with the minimal configuration:

 .. code-block:: json